 Requirements for publishing the work

 The publisher’s obligations consist primarily of publishing the work.
-It should be clearly stated how and when publishing will take place.
+It should be clearly stated how and when publication will take place.

-As regards publishing of books, it may be appropriate to specify requirements for publishing quality (layout, paper quality, book binding requirements, etc.).
-It may be advisable to require researchers to approve the final layout before printing.
+With regard to the publishing of books, it may be appropriate to specify requirements for publishing quality (layout, paper quality, book binding requirements, etc.).
+It may also be advisable to require researchers to approve the final layout before printing.

 Some publishing agreements give the publisher the right to make changes to the manuscript, including, for example, the title of a work, without the requirement that such changes be approved by the researchers.
 Such provisions should not normally be accepted.

-Some publishing agreements leave it to the publisher to determine the details of the publication so that, as the case may be, publishing can be made by any subsidiary imprint (or perhaps a completely different publisher) other than the one the researchers expected.
-A provision on this may look as follows: “The Publishers may publish and distribute the Work under any of its imprints”.
-Such a provision should normally not be accepted in agreements for publication of research publications.
-For researchers it may thus be crucial that publishing takes place on a particular publishing house.
-Section 18 of the UBVA Agreement (2010) thus contains an opposite provision:
+Some publishing agreements leave it to the publisher to determine the details of the publication so that, as the case may be, publishing can be done by any subsidiary imprint (or perhaps a completely different publisher) other than the one the researchers expected.
+Such a provision may look like this: “The Publishers may publish and distribute the Work under any of its imprints”.
+Such a provision should not normally be accepted in agreements for the publication of scientific works.
+For researchers it may thus be crucial that publication takes place at a particular publishing house.
+Section 18 of the UBVA Agreement (2010) contains an opposite provision:

 “The publisher is not entitled to transfer its rights under this agreement, unless the rights are transferred with the entire publisher or a professionally defined part thereof.
 The publisher remains responsible for fulfilling the agreement with the author”

-If publication is subject to payment of royalties, this shall be further specified in the agreement.
+If publication is subject to the payment of royalties, this must be further specified in the agreement.
 Among other things, the following questions must be considered:

 - Calculation of royalties.
-Among other things, a “bestseller clause” can be agreed, so that the authors get a higher royalty rate if the work sells better than expected.
+A “bestseller clause” can for example be agreed, so that the authors obtain a higher royalty rate if the work sells better than expected.